KubaP/vscode-pink-candy/Styles.md

 ## Powershell
-The official powershell language extension does not support semantic highlighting, but even within the traditional scope-based highlighting, it lacks a number of scopes which makes the results look a bit primitive in places.
+The official powershell language extension does not support semantic highlighting, but even within the traditional 'Textmate' highlighting, it lacks a number of scopes which makes the results look a bit primitive and basic in places.

 Keywords #F767BB #f85eb4
 - "keyword.control.powershell" `if`, `foreach`, `param`, `return`, etc.